Ben Pronsky

 Ben Pronsky is an American voice and television actor.
+He is best known for voicing Venom in different animated Marvel Comics projects, Takashi Kamiyama from Cromartie High School, and William Wylde in Wylde Pak.

 Career

 Pronsky studied regularly at the Larry Moss Studio and was founder and director of the Edgemar Film Festival in Santa Monica, California.
-He currently resides in Los Angeles.
 He has also done voice-work for ADV Films, Bang Zoom!
 Entertainment and NYAV Post.
-He is best known as the voice of Takashi Kamiyama from Cromartie High School, Harklight from Aldnoah.Zero, Kurotabo from the Nura series, Mu Alexius from the Magi series, and Takehito Kumagami from Charlotte.
+He is best known as the voice of Takashi Kamiyama in Cromartie High School, Harklight in Aldnoah.Zero, Kurotabo in the Nura series, Mu Alexius in the Magi series, and Takehito Kumagami in Charlotte.

+He currently resides in Los Angeles.